Hoa people: Early history

+Vietnam was governed by the early Chinese leniently and indirectly with no immediate change in indigenous policies.

+Chinese presence was first felt in modern day Vietnam in 179 BC, when Âu Lạc was conquered by Nanyue.
+However, this was minimal due to Nanyue leaving indigenous chiefs mostly in control of the population.

+In 111 BC, Han conquered Nanyue and continued the Nanyue policy of relinquishing control to indigenous chiefs for the next several hundred years.
+"Recognition" was often bestowed upon the local leaders as a symbol of legitimacy of rule and in return they paid tribute as a form of "tax".
+The first form of "Chinese Vietnamese" were newly settled Han Chinese officials.
+In fact, indigenous ways of life and ruling class did not experience major Sinitic impact, into the first century CE.

+While enough immigrants existed to form a coherent Han-Viet ruling class, not enough existed to administratively or culturally dominate the indigenous society.
+Furthermore, throughout Han rule, Han imperial officials typically adopted local customs and intermarried in efforts to maintain the peace and stability.
+Due to this, sinicization did not happen.

-A Giao Chỉ prefect, Shi Xie, who was in the sixth generation from his ancestors who migrated to Northern Vietnam during the Wang Mang era, ruled Vietnam as an autonomous warlord for forty years and was posthumously deified by later Vietnamese monarchs.
+A noteworthy Chinese Vietnamese of this time was one of the Giao Chỉ prefects, Shi Xie, who was a sixth generation Chinese Vietnamese (fully Han Chinese descent) and ruled Vietnam as an autonomous warlord for forty years.
+He was posthumously deified by later Vietnamese monarchs.
 In the words of Stephen O'Harrow, Shi Xie was essentially "the first Vietnamese."
-His rule gave "formal legitimacy" to those identifying with interests of the local society than with the Chinese empire.
+His rule gave "formal legitimacy" to those identifying with interests of the local society than with Chinese hegemony.
 And while the Chinese saw Shi Xie as "frontier guardian", the Vietnamese considered him the head of regional ruling-class society.
 According to Taylor (1983):

 He was the first of many such people to emerge as strong regional leaders who nurtured the local society in the context of Chinese civilization.

-A revolt against China was mounted by Ly Bon, whose ancestors were also among the Chinese who fled south to escape the disorders of Wang Mang's usurpation, in the fifth century.
+Another noteworthy Chinese Vietnamese was Ly Bon who led a rebellion against the Liang, frustrated with the corruption in the government and hostility toward the local population.
+Ly Bon's ancestors were among the Chinese who fled south to escape the disorders of Wang Mang's usurpation, in the fifth century.